-Comparing (70) and (73), the left hand side of each equation is the same and so the right hand sides of each must equal each other.
+Comparing (70) and (73), the left-hand side of each equation is the same and so the right-hand sides of each must equal each other.

-It is seen that (73) is identical to the expansion given by Kusukawa et al14 who finds the first three terms.
-These terms indicate that the expansion converges towards the exact boundary layer solution.
-However, Kusukawa et al obtain their iteration method by considering an Oseen linearization of the flow field.
-Whilst this will hold in the far-boundary-layer close to the uniform stream, there is no evidence that it will converge to the boundary layer solution throughout the flow field.
-Therefore, there is no theoretical justification from
+It is seen that (73) is identical to the expansion given by Kusukawa et al.14 who finds the first three terms.
+These terms indicate that the expansion converges toward the exact boundary layer solution.
+However, Kusukawa et al. obtain their iteration method by considering an Oseen linearization of the flow field.
+While this will hold in the far-boundary-layer close to the uniform stream, there is no evidence that it will converge to the boundary layer solution throughout the flow field.
+Therefore, there is no theoretical justification from Kusukawa that the expansion holds close to the boundary.
+Instead, we see that from the theory presented here, there is an expectation that the iteration method will converge to the exact boundary layer solution, and the numerical results reproduced from Ref.
+14 in Fig. 7 indicate this.